 - Provide adequate first aid facilities, equipment and personnel.

-Employers are not legally required to provide first aid to non-employees such as members of the public, but the Health and Safety Executive says that it “strongly recommends you include non-employees in your first-aid needs assessment and make provision for them”.
+Employers are not legally required to provide first aid to non-employees such as members of the public, but the Health and Safety Executive recommends making first aid provision for non-employees.

 Areas to consider include: